Three’s latest 5G Hub router (Zyxel NR5103E V2) offers average download speeds of 150Mbps. Plans start from £19 per month.

 Three 5G Hub Plans

-As of September 2024, you can get the latest 5G Hub MC888 router from just £11 per month for the first 6 months (then £22 per month) on Three.
+For Black Friday 2024, you can get the latest 5G Hub NR5103E V2 router for just £19 per month on Three.
 This comes with unlimited data on Three’s 5G home broadband, with a simple plug-and-play setup process and no need for a landline.

 The following table shows the latest 5G Hub plans: